-The Board believes Mr. Brenneman's qualifications to serve on the Board include his experience in several executive and leadership roles in the private equity space, his service on other public company boards, and his finance, investment, global business, and human resources expertise.
+The Board believes Mr. Brenneman's qualifications to serve on the Board include his experience in several executive and leadership roles in the private equity space, his service on other public company boards, and his finance, investment, global business, and human resources expertise

+8 2023 Proxy Statement
-Cynthia B. Carroll Age: 66 | Ethnicity: Caucasian/White | Director since: 2020

-- · Human Capital and Compensation (Chair) - Audit (Member)

-Cynthia Carroll was the Chief Executive Officer of Anglo American plc from 2007 to 2013.
+Cynthia B. Car TOII Age: 66 Ethnicity: Caucasian/White Director since: 2020 Committees: Human Capital and Compensation (Chair) Audit (Member) Biography: Cynthia Carroll was the Chief Executive Officer of Anglo American plc from 2007 to 2013.
 Ms. Carroll worked for Alcan Aluminum Corporation from 1989 to 2006, serving as the Chief Executive Officer for Primary Metal Group, Alcan's core business from 2002 to 2006 and President of the Bauxite, Alumina and Specialty Chemicals division from 1998 to 2001.
 She served in other various management and leadership positions from 1989 to 2001.
 She started her career in 1982 as a geologist working for Amoco Production Company.

-- Glencore (2021 present)

-- Pembina Pipeline Corporation (2020 present)

-- Hitachi, Ltd. (2013 present)

-- Century Aluminum Company (2020 2021)

-- BP plc (2007 2017)

-The Board believes Ms. Carroll's qualifications to serve on the Board include her leadership experience as a former chief executive officer of a global mining company, her comprehensive industry knowledge, her service on several public company boards, and her environmental, sustainability, technology, and operational expertise.

-Nelda J. Connors

-Age: 57 | Ethnicity: Black/African American | Director since: 2020

-- · Governance and Corporate Responsibility (Member) - Human Capital and Compensation (Member)
+Other Public Company Board Memberships in the Past Five Years: • Glencore (2021 - present) • Pembina Pipeline Corporation (2020 - present) • Hitachi, Ltd. (2013 - present) • Century Aluminum Company (2020 - 2021) • BP plc (2007 - 2017) Qualifications: The Board believes Ms. Carroll's qualifications to serve on the Board include her leadership experience as a former chief executive officer of a global mining company, her comprehensive industry knowledge, her service on several public company boards, and her environmental, sustainability, technology, and operational expertise.
+Nelda J. Conn OI'S Age: 57 Ethnicity: Black/African American Director since: 2020 Committees: Governance and Corporate Responsibility (Member) Human Capital and Compensation (Member) Biography: Nelda Connors is the founder and Chief Executive Officer of Pine Grove Holdings, LLC, a privately held investment company.

-Biography

-Nelda Connors is the founder and Chief Executive Officer of Pine Grove Holdings, LLC, a privately held investment company.
 She served as President and Chief Executive Officer of Atkore International Inc., a publicly traded company that was a division of Tyco International.
 Prior to joining Tyco, she served as Vice President at Eaton Corporation where she held several positions in operations and general management.
 Prior to joining Eaton, Ms. Connors was employed in a number of executive and management capacities in the automotive industry.

-- Otis Worldwide Corporation (2022 present)

-- Zebra Technologies Corporation (2022 present)

-- BorgWarner (2020 present)

-- Boston Scientific (2009 present)
+C. Other Public Company Board Memberships in the Past Five Years: Otis Worldwide Corporation (2022 - present) Zebra Technologies Corporation (2022 - present) BorgWarner (2020 - present) Boston Scientific (2009 - present)

-- Enersys (2017 2021)

-- Delphi Technologies (2017 2020)

-- CNH Industrial (2020)

-- Echo Global Logistics (2013 2020)

-The Board believes Ms. Connors' qualifications to serve on the Board include her leadership experience as a founder and chief executive officer of an independent investment firm, her executive and management roles at several global industrial companies, her service on other public company boards, and her operational, technical, risk management, global, and human resources expertise.
+Qualifications: The Board believes Ms. Connors' qualifications to serve on the Board include her leadership experience as a founder and chief executive officer of an independent investment firm, her executive and management roles at several global industrial companies, her service on other public company boards, and her operational, technical, risk management, global, and human resources expertise.